section-engineering-education/engineering-education/content/articles/mock-a-datasource-for-react-using-json-server/index.md

 - The code also contains the footer and the about page link.

 ### Style the application
-- Finally, do some styling to the application.
+- Finally, do some styling for the application.
 The styling code is found on this [link](https://github.com/blacklihgt/Mock-a-Datasource-for-React-using-JSON-Server/blob/main/src/index.css).
 Download it and save it in the `src` folder.

 Make sure to run the command below to install all necessary packages before running the application using the command below: